SMKJ42/mqtt/README.md

 #### :warning: Actively in development and NOT a release version. :warning:

-#### :warning: The underlying memory for messages with QoS > 0 utilizes Tokio's broadcast and WILL lose messages if the queue gets filled. :warning:

 ## Follows MQTT v3.1.1 Specifications.

 The primary goal of this repository is to provide a robust MQTT Broker / Client ecosystem.